A Cancer Survivor's Journey to Find Peace on a Bike

 The former parsonage in Lockington, Ohio

-We would use our bikes to rid litter off the roads.
+We would use our bikes to get litter off the roads.
 A soda (or pop) bottle was made of glass and carried a 2-cent deposit.
 These were like gold to kids.
 Find five, and it wasn’t that hard, and we would take them to Forsythe’s Frozen Locker in Lockington.
-We could trade five of them in for a cold Mountain Dew (10 cents) that we would drink there.
+We could trade those five in for a cold Mountain Dew (10 cents) that we would drink there.
 A bonus would be to buy a frozen Zero candy bar for another five cents.
 While history will tell us the 1960s were a turbulent time for a kid growing up, actually they were pretty good.

 It was a nice trip back in time.
 I found myself a bit fearful on some of the roads with the cars going by too close for comfort.
 And I think back to 50 years earlier when I was a kid.
 I rode on these roads and either those drivers were much more careful than today’s drivers, or probably, as a kid, I just did not perceive the risk of riding my bike on a highway – as a 12-year-old.